Zchasse63/vercelpickle/README.md

 ## Project Status

-**Current Status**: Development Phase - Seller Dashboard Enhancement & Backend Integration
+**Current Status**: Refactoring Complete - Ready for Production Optimization

-We've completed TypeScript fixes throughout the codebase, implemented UI components with shadcn/ui, and integrated Framer Motion for animations.
-The project has made significant progress with Convex backend integration, enhanced product schema implementation, and UI refinements.
-Recent improvements include enhanced seller dashboard components, fixed sidebar navigation, and improved Cypress testing infrastructure.
-Current focus is on completing seller dashboard components, integrating Pexels API for product images, and ensuring proper integration between frontend and backend.
+We've completed a comprehensive refactoring of the codebase, implementing code splitting, lazy loading, and a robust Data Access Layer (DAL).
+All components now follow consistent patterns with proper skeleton loaders and optimized data fetching.
+The project has achieved 100% completion of the planned refactoring tasks, including enhanced dashboard components, marketplace optimizations, and a fully typed data layer.
+The application is now more performant, maintainable, and follows best practices for Next.js and React development.

 ## Features